inspec/inspec/docs-chef-io/content/inspec/attestations.md

 ## Attestations Fields

 An attestations file identifies:

-1. which controls need to be attested.
+1. the controls need to be attested.
-2. an explanation of why it is manually attested.
+1. an explanation of why it is manually attested.
-3. control status `passed` or `failed` to attest controls.
+1. control status `passed` or `failed` to attest controls.
-3. (optionally) an URL pointing to a website containing information on control attestation.
+1. (optional) an URL pointing to a website containing information on control attestation.
-4. (optionally) an expiration date of attestation.
+1. (optional) an expiration date of attestation.

 ## Usage